d2l-ai/d2l-en/chapter_introduction/intro.md

 depending on the type, size, and the number of inputs and outputs.
 For example, we use different models to process sequences (like strings of text or time series data) and for processing fixed-length vector representations.
-We'll visit many of these problems in depth throughout the first 9 parts of this book.
+We will visit many of these problems in depth throughout the first 9 parts of this book.

 Put plainly, the learning process looks something like this.
 Grab a big pile of example inputs, selecting them randomly.